 Science themed days and educational trips and workshops such as day trips to the Greenwich Observatory and palaeontology workshops at the Natural History Museum to enable children to further enrich their learning and love for science.

-Cannon Lane has proudly achieved the ‘Primary Science Quality Mark’ (PSQM).
+Cannon Lane has proudly achieved the ‘Primary Science Quality Mark’ (PSQM) again this past year.
 This is the only national award scheme which develops and celebrates the quality of science teaching and learning and enables schools to work together to share good practice supported by professional development.

 A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.